moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 ## Testing

-The protocol has several layers of testing: unit testing, integration testing, and formal verification.
+Moonwell has a high bar for contributions to the codebase.
+Engineers are expected to have several layers of testing for all Solidity code: unit, fuzz, integration, and invariant testing.
+Formal verification should be used if it is a good fit for the problem.

-All contributions should have total code coverage.
-You should use integration tests, unit tests, harnesses, etc. You must test your code as close to the real world as possible.
+All contributions should have 100% code coverage.
+All testing types should be used.
+Code must be as close to the real world as possible.
 You can see your coverage using the forge coverage command.
 Note: the accuracy of the coverage tool is not authoritative; if you can show your lines of code were covered, that’s sufficient.

-You may contribute to formal analysis for your patch, but that is not a strict requirement.
+You may contribute to formal verification for your patch, however this is not a strict requirement.
 For complex changes to the protocol, formal verification is recommended.

 The test suite should run automatically for every change in the repository, and